-- By September 30, 2014 the Department of Human Services, MnDOT and Metropolitan Council will establish a baseline of services and transit spending across public programs they administer. - By September 30, 2014 review administrative practices and implement necessary changes to encourage broad cross state agency coordination. - By October 31, 2014 using developed baselines from this action and Action Two (below), establish timelines and measures to demonstrate increased access to integrated transportation for people with disabilities.
-Measures will be implemented to assess transportation options for accessibility, cost effectiveness and reliability - By January 6, 2015 prepare proposals for legislative and fiscal changes for the 2015 legislative session; priority will be given to identifying changes that will increase funding flexibility to support increased access to integrated transportation.
+- By September 30, 2014 review administrative practices and implement necessary changes to encourage broad cross state agency coordination, including non-emergency protected transportation. - By October 31, 2014 using developed baselines from this action and Action Two (below), establish timelines and measures to demonstrate increased access to integrated transportation for people with disabilities.
+Measures will be implemented to assess transportation options for accessibility, cost effectiveness and reliability. - By January 6, 2015 prepare proposals for legislative and fiscal changes for the 2015 legislative session; priority will be given to identifying changes that will increase funding flexibility to support increased access to integrated transportation.